Site logo

 How Far Can a Horse Run and for How Long?

-The distance a horse can run and for how long depends on its breed, fitness, and pace.
+Well, the distance depends on its breed, fitness, and pace.
 At a full gallop, a horse can maintain its top speed for about 1 to 2 miles (1.6 to 3.2 kilometers) before tiring.

 In endurance races, however, trained horses can cover 50 to 100 miles (80 to 161 kilometers) over several hours, usually at a slower pace.
 On average, a horse can trot for 20 to 30 miles (32 to 48 kilometers) in a day, with breaks.